CTF Writeup - Offsec PG Pelican

 Low Privilege Shell

-I successfully obtained the shell.
+I successfully got the shell.

 Privilege Escalation